gubo97000/gChat/Gtk Client/README.md

 ###Compile it!!

 Use `make` to compile!
-Remember, are used the gtk library.
+Remember, you need the GTK libraries.